digitaljoni/jonezyart-hugo/content/wax/corporate_world.md

   - title : "Promo Cards"
     subtitle: "Freeeeeee NFTs"
     image: "/images/project-corpworld/free.png"
-    content: "Get free promo cards by joining our Telegram group.
-Check for the pinned message for the link!"
+    content: "Join our Telegram group and be one of the first to know whenever we release free promo cards."
     link: ""

+  - title : "Sacrifice Your Cards"
+    subtitle: "Blend cards together to get higher rarity"
+    image: "/images/project-corpworld/sacrifice.png"
+    content: "If you have extra 3 (same character, same rarity) cards , you can blend them to the  upgraded version.
+But, to get 1 Infernal Object, you must sacrifice all 6 Mythic character cards."
   - title : "Infernal Objects"
     subtitle: "Those pesky critters"
     image: "/images/project-corpworld/io.png"
     content: "Besides the 6 characters, there are also 6 Infernal Objects in the set.
 These are objects found in the office that came alive and develop personalities of their own."
-  - title : "Sacrifice Your Cards"
-    subtitle: "Blend cards together to get higher rarity"
-    image: "/images/project-corpworld/sacrifice.png"
-    content: "If you have extra 3 (same character, same rarity) cards , you can blend them to the  upgraded version.
-But, to get 1 Infernal Object, you must sacrifice all 6 Mythic character cards."
-  - title : "Best Job In the World"
+  # - title : "Best Job In the World"
-    subtitle: "Exclusive NFT Airdrop"
+  #   subtitle: "Exclusive NFT Airdrop"
-    image: "/images/project-corpworld/bestjob.png"
+  #   image: "/images/project-corpworld/bestjob.png"
-    content: "If you opened a pack before 30 May 2021, we'll send you an NFT via airdrop.
+  #   content: "If you opened a pack before 30 May 2021, we'll send you an NFT via airdrop.
 Limited to 1 NFT per account."
-  - title : "Character Expansion Packs"
+  # - title : "Character Expansion Packs"
-    subtitle: "Coming Soon"
+  #   subtitle: "Coming Soon"
-    image: "/images/project-corpworld/coming-soon.png"
+  #   image: "/images/project-corpworld/coming-soon.png"
-    content: "After the initial sale, we will be releasing expansion packs that will contain 3 cards: (2) Series1 cards and (1) new character card with all rarities."
+  #   content: "After the initial sale, we will be releasing expansion packs that will contain 3 cards: (2) Series1 cards and (1) new character card with all rarities."
   # - title : "Stakeholder NFT"
   #   subtitle: "Coming Soon"
   #   image: "/images/project-corpworld/coming-soon.png"